 In the TIE Group of companies, Mambo 5 is the company that possesses the technical know how and expertise to be delivering these services.
-The technical expertise to deliver these projects largely stems from work performed for T-Mobile, with the design, build and operation of their 14 portals by Mambo5.
-Mambo5 has set up a task force called 'de regiekamer' in which a dedicated team of resources are focused on onboarding e-Invoicing suppliers for Amsterdam and Rotterdam.
+The technical expertise to deliver these projects largely stems from work performed for TMobile, with the design, build and operation of their 14 portals by Mambo 5.
+Mambo 5 has set up a task force called 'de regiekamer' in which a dedicated team of resources are focused on onboarding suppliers.